 Although I’ve dabbled with Glogster, I had to play with it more to give her my true opinion (I love it!).
-I definitely recommend it as an option (see samples below!), since there are some great features for embedding photos and video; however, this led me into a weekend exploration of other fun tech tools to use for publishing digital biographies, or biographical information.
-Check out a few of these tools
+I definitely recommend it as an option (see samples below!), since there are some great features for embedding photos and video.
+Check out these sample historical biography Glogs by Indian Pines Elementary.

 - Magnoto – A “magnetic” display where you can post and share text, audio, video, and pictures.
 (Great post on iLearn Technology on how to do this!)